 Whoohoo….it is fast approaching new tea time here at Tea Trekker.
-I am re-posting this announcement from last spring because, the timeline of tea harvesting is, well, the timeline, give or take the vagaries of global change in the weather.
+I am re-posting this announcement from March 2014 (and 2013) because, the timeline of tea harvesting is, well, the timeline, give or take the vagaries of global change in the weather.

 Spring plucked tea implies ‘freshness’ and freshness is important with green, yellow, and white teas, and some oolongs. ( The notion of ‘fresh’ tea or ‘young’ tea does not apply to all classes of tea.
 Many Chinese oolongs are aged to enhanced flavor, and other teas ( like matcha, for example ) are best when ‘mellowed’ for several months before drinking.
 Sheng Pu-erh tea can be drunk young, but is traditionally stored for years to develop rich, deep flavors.
 Many black teas will hold well for several years and a bit of aging can soften their astringent edges.
 So knowing when a certain tea was harvested is a gauge to evaluating the tea.

 As I have mentioned in previous posts, the spring tea harvest begins at different times in different countries and regions of each country.
 In the locations where tea has a dormant period, bud-break ( the re-awakening of the tea bushes after winter hibernation ) is triggered by seasonal weather changes.

 Following below is an approximate timeline of tea harvesting dates in China, India, Japan, Korea, Sri Lanka and Taiwan based on a normal weather cycle.
 Of course, these dates are always subject to the whims of nature and the seasonal/unseasonal weather patterns and conditions that affect all farms and agricultural crops.
 Cold weather will delay plucking, and unseasonably warm weather can speed up leaf growth and the pace of plucking and manufacture by as much as a week or two.